AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/admin-console-overview.md

 Each tab on the Admin Console enables you to perform various tasks.

-- Overview: View a summary of the licenses purchased and quick actions to set up your organization.
+- [Overview](#overview): View a summary of the licenses purchased and quick actions to set up your organization.

-- Products: Assign licenses to users and groups.
+- [Products](#products): Assign licenses to users and groups.
 As an Enterprise customer, you can manage product profiles.

-- Users: Create, update, and remove user accounts, which entitle the end users to Adobe products & services.
+- [Users](#users): Create, update, and remove user accounts, which entitle the end users to Adobe products & services.

-- Packages: Download pre-configured packages or create them for desktop apps that you plan to deploy.
+- [Packages](#packages): Download pre-configured packages or create them for desktop apps that you plan to deploy.

-- Account: Manage your organization's contracts and agreements with Adobe.
+- [Account](#accounts): Manage your organization's contracts and agreements with Adobe.

-- Storage: Manage individual user folders and shared folders, view storage quota consumed by users.
+- [Storage](#storage): Manage individual user folders and shared folders, view storage quota consumed by users.

 If you are unable to sign in to the Admin Console, see [Solve Adobe account sign-in issues](https://helpx.adobe.com/manage-account/kb/account-password-sign-help.html).

+## Overview {#overview}

+The Overview efficiently displays a wealth of information about product licenses.
+It shows the status of licenses in your plan—the number of licenses assigned out of the total available ones.
+There are also some quick links available to add users and admins.

-## Select your organization
+## Select your organization {#select-your-organization}

 An administrator can belong to multiple organizations.
 If a company has multiple subsidiaries that exist as separate organizations, or each subsidiary has a separate license agreement, the same administrator can be assigned to all.